< !--Google Tag Manager-- > Clinical Mental Health Counseling (CMHC) | Utah Valley University Academic Catalog

 Prerequisite(s): CMHC 6000, CMHC 6010, CMHC 6020, CMHC 6030, and Admission to Clinical Mental Health Counseling, M.S. program

-Provides a forum for students to attain supervised clinical experience in which the students develop basic Counseling skills and integrate professional knowledge.
-Requires students to complete 100 hours of field training in a clinical mental health setting, including attaining 40 direct hours through both individual and group Counseling.
-Provides students with individual supervision by faculty and group supervision in seminar which is designed to be responsive to students’ practicum experiences and concerns for their clients and sites.
-Evaluates students’ ability to apply Counseling theories and techniques assessment and diagnostic information, clients’ characteristics in case conceptualization, and treatment planning.
-Provides peer support and consultation.
-Must be taken twice to complete requirements.
-May be repeated for a maximum of 12 credits toward graduation to complete clinical hours.
+Provides students with supervised clinical experience to develop foundational counseling skills and integrate professional knowledge into practice.
+Requires students to complete 100 hours of field training in a clinical mental health setting, including at least 40 direct service hours through individual and group counseling.
+Provides supervision both on-site by a qualified clinical supervisor and on campus with a CMHC faculty supervisor in small group class sessions designed to support reflection on practicum experiences, address client needs, and navigate site-related concerns.
+Emphasizes the application of counseling theories and techniques, integration of assessment and diagnostic information, and consideration of client characteristics in case conceptualization and treatment planning.
+Facilitates peer support and consultation to enhance professional growth.
+May be repeated for a maximum of 12 credits toward graduation.
+May be graded credit/no credit.

-Prerequisite(s): CMHC 671R taken until 300 practicum hours completed and Admission to Clinical Mental Health Counseling, M.S. program
+Prerequisite(s): CMHC 6710R and Admission to Clinical Mental Health Counseling, M.S. program